KaroGil/DAT250-SoftwareTechnologyProject-FeedApp/H2SETUP.md

 OR
 URL:jdbc:h2:file:~/fullstack_db (depending on what is configured in application.properties)
 ```
 But the tables did not generate.
-They did however generate automatically when I went to
+They did however, generate automatically when I went to
 `http://localhost:8080/h2-console` in the browser and logged in there with the same credentials.

-TODO: How to save data in database when sending POST request
-TODO: Generate UUID id values